AuezKemelov19940807/business-digital-card/README.md

 # Business Digital Card API

-Backend API for a digital business card platform.
+Backend API for a digital business card platform built with **NestJS, GraphQL, Prisma and CockroachDB**.

-The application provides a GraphQL API for managing personal information, work experience, achievements, projects, technology stacks, and client reviews.
-It also supports file uploads using S3-compatible object storage.
+The application provides a GraphQL API for managing personal information, work experience, achievements, projects, technology stacks and client reviews.
+It also supports direct file uploads using **S3-compatible object storage**.

 ## Tech Stack